Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Due to the activity of bacteria that have entered the passage of the sebaceous gland or a microcrack, the walls of the hair follicle become inflamed.

-1. First, the patient feels a slight tingling, slight itching, and then after 24-48 hours a bright red seal appears on the skin, which slowly increases in size.
+1. At first, the patient feels a slight tingling, slight itching, and then after 24-48 hours a bright red lump appears on the skin, which slowly increases in size.

-2. Further, the boil takes on a shape similar to a cone, which in size can reach 1.5-2 cm in diameter.
-The bump that appears is very painful.
+2. Next, the boil takes on a shape similar to a cone, which can reach 1.5-2 cm in diameter.
+The resulting lump is very painful.

-3. The pain is aggravated by touch.
-The patient's temperature rises, appetite disappears, sleep worsens.
+3. The pain intensifies when touched.
+The patient's temperature rises, appetite disappears, and sleep deteriorates.

-4. Then the tissues inside the follicle die, and suppuration occurs.
-A purulent head appears at the top of the cone with a black rod in the center.
+4. Then the tissues inside the follicle die and suppuration occurs.
+At the top of the cone, a purulent head appears with a black rod in the center.

 5. A boil develops usually about a week.
-A breakthrough occurs after a few days with the release of a large amount of pus, after which a black necrotic rod comes out.
+Breakthrough occurs after a few days with the release of a large amount of pus, after which a black necrotic rod emerges.

-6. Further, the wound begins to clear, and healing occurs quite quickly.
+6. Next, the wound begins to cleanse, and healing occurs quite quickly.
 As a result, a small whitish scar is formed.

 • ear palpation;

-• pressure on the cartilaginous tissue at the bottom of the auricle;
+• pressure on the cartilage tissue at the bottom of the auricle;

 • examination by an otolaryngologist using special instruments.

-Furuncle in the ear canal when viewed with an otoscope
+Furuncle in the ear canal when examined with an otoscope

 If a boil appears in the ear, the first signs will soon make themselves felt.
 Namely: